-YOUNG CREATORS WORKSHOPS
+YOUNG CREATOR WORKSHOPS

 Established in Brisbane over 35 years ago, Backbone has a deep history of engaging the creativity of Young People.
 We foster this creativity through a unique participant-led approach that centres on young artists finding their own voice, and placing them in an uplifting space with dedicated teaching artists who work professionally in the performing arts industry.